 If at all possible, your liaison will have you sign a waiver that indicates whether you will attend your hearing and whether you would like to request an attorney.
 However, if that is not possible, this notice serves to inform you of those rights and encourages you to make an informed decision about your appearance at your hearings and your right to request counsel.
 Even if you choose not to attend your hearing or request counsel, please let your liaison know if you have any concerns or questions about the court process.

 The Bridges Participant _________________ (name) has been read the statements above and has chosen:

 □ To attend court □ Not to attend court

 □ To request counsel □ Not to request counsel

 Signature Date

+4839-6002-3737, v.
+1